Jbruslind/ECE341_Blue-1-/Schematics/Schematic Files/README.md

 ![UART Bridge](https://github.com/Jbruslind/ECE341_Blue-1-/blob/master/Readme_images/UART_Bridge.png)

- The ESP32 does not have a native way to communicate over UART (USB signals), so a UART-TTL bridge was chosen to preform that job.
+ The ESP32 does not have a native way to communicate over UART (USB signals), so a UART-TTL bridge was chosen to perform that job.
 The Silabs CP2012 is a popular choice among other microcontroller development boards and has a proven design.
 This chip will take in the USB signals from some external controller and program the ESP32.